damomarco/JHSJapaneseRevision/README.md

     - Added a new icon for the activity and integrated it into the `ActivitySelector` and main app router.
     - The game includes logic to only be available if there are enough vocabulary items with distinct Kanji and Hiragana forms in the selected units.

+### 11. New Activity: Fill-in-the-Blanks
+- **Feature:** Added a grammar-focused "Fill-in-the-Blanks" activity.
+- **Gameplay:** Students are presented with a Japanese sentence that has a grammatical particle missing.
+They must choose the correct particle from a set of options to complete the sentence.
+- **Implementation:**
+    - Created a new `FillInTheBlanks.tsx` component.
+    - Implemented logic to scan the selected units for grammar-based sentences.
+    - The component identifies common particles (は, が, を, に, etc.), randomly removes one to create a blank, and generates distractor options for the quiz.
+    - The UI follows the established pattern of other quiz-like activities, providing clear feedback and a final score.

 ## 📝 Content Guidelines

 ### Sentence Scramble Chunking